Celtic transfer news: Liam Shaw, Vasilis Barkas and Boli Bolingoli could leave

-Celtic are looking to offload a number of players in the January transfer window to reduce the size of the squad.
+Liam Shaw has agreed to join Motherwell on loan as Celtic look to offload a number of players in the January transfer window.

-The Hoops acted early on New Year's Eve, announcing the signings of all three J League targets - Daizen Maeda, Yosuke Ideguchi and Reo Hatate.
+The deal is expected to be confirmed on Friday meaning the midfielder will be the second player to exit Parkhead in as many days following Ewan Henderson's move to Hibernian on Thursday.

-Celtic currently has 34 first-team players, with an additional eight out on loan.
+Shaw - who was also wanted by St Johnstone - has started just one game under Ange Postecoglou since his summer move to Glasgow from Sheffield Wednesday.

 - Scottish Premiership team of the season so far | Pick your XI